 Google Docs is now increasingly being used as the primary tool to write and compile documents, and for good reason.
 Some say that it doesn’t offer as many or as good features as Microsoft Word, but there are some very special utilities that set it apart, especially for those who are acclimatized to working on it.
 Google Docs offer a wide range of fonts, each different than the other, but there’s a good chance the one font you’re looking for may not be present.
 Today, we will be discussing the different ways in which you can install a custom font of your choice on Google Docs.
 We will be talking about two approaches for the same.

-How to Install Custom Fonts on Google Docs?
+How to add a Custom Font to Google Docs?

 Before you begin the process, it can be helpful to preview how the font will look on Google Docs.
 In order to do that, open the Fonts drop-down menu and click on More Fonts.
 This will open a dialog box as is shown in the picture below.
 Here, you have a list of all the fonts.
 You can use the ‘Show: All Fonts’ drop-down to see the fonts of a particular category.